Tourism official: Adult video shared on Instagram a mistake

 BATON ROUGE, La.
 (AP) — A tourism official on business in Baton Rouge says she had no intention of sharing an adult video with nudity on the Instagram account of her employer, the Webster Parish Convention and Visitors Bureau.

-The Minden Press-Herald reports (http://bit.ly/2h5uBbP ) that the video with nudity went live on the tourism bureau’s public Instagram account Monday night, and sent notifications to followers.
-It lasted about 30 minutes.
+The video with nudity went live on the tourism bureau’s public Instagram account Monday night, and sent notifications to followers, The Minden Press-Herald reported (http://bit.ly/2h5uBbP ).
+The video lasted about 30 minutes.

-Convention and Visitors Bureau Executive Director Lynn Dorsey tells the newspaper it was a “horrible, honest mistake.”
+“It was a horrible, honest mistake,” Lynn Dorsey, executive director of convention and visitors bureau, told the newspaper.
+“I am mortified.
+I would never send that type of content out intentionally.”

-Dorsey said she intended to send a private message to her husband.
-She said she’s a new Instagram user and pressed the wrong button.
+Dorsey had intended to send “a very private message” to her husband, she said.
+But she’s a new Instagram user and pressed the wrong button, she added.

 Most Read Stories